 Though Please Look After Mom was an international bestseller by a South Korean novelist, I didn’t care for the lackluster title or the parts that were overstated.
 But the well-painted portrait of a mother who goes missing redeemed the read plenty.
 She is a prototype of wife and mother from every culture since the dawn of time.
 We see the heart of the invisible woman.

 So-nyo, an elderly mother of four grown children, vanishes in the Seoul subways.
-Her husband hurries ahead in the crowd, impatient as he’s always been with her when walking, and in a moment of disbelief the subway door shuts their hands apart and the car pulls away with the man.
+Her husband hurries ahead in the crowd, impatient as always, and in a moment of disbelief the subway door shuts their hands apart, pulling the car away with him.
 The novel is a rotary of voices – of the children and husband who search for her in despair while thinking back in shame at the woman they never had really looked at.

-Hyong-chol, the eldest child, remembers a time when his father brought into their village shack a woman to live with him – and the family.
+Hyong-chol, the eldest child, thinks back on the time his father brought into their village shack a woman to live with him, with the family.
 Naturally, So-nyo left the house.
-Trying to buy her way into the hearts of the kids, the Other Woman carefully packed their lunch, even to top it with the fried egg that was a luxury back then.
+Trying to buy her way into the hearts of the kids, the Other Woman carefully packed their lunch, even to top it with the fried egg, then a luxury.
 Hyong-chol not only didn’t eat it, but made his siblings bury their lunchbox.
 The Other Woman went on to buy them new containers that kept their rice warm.
-The son wouldn’t renounce the food strike.
+The son refused to renounce the food strike.